County-Wide Opportunities

 Musical Director: Edwin Pitt Mansfield

-BCYC is an auditioned choir for experienced young singers and musicians who enjoy working on high-level choral repertoire and building core ensemble skills.
-It is a county-wide ensemble working in a high performing but friendly and supportive environment.
-This season features an eclectic range of music from Renaissance to Contemporary in genre and spanning different languages.
+BCYC is an auditioned choir for experienced young singers and musicians who enjoy learning and performing a variety of music to a high standard.
+It is a county-wide ensemble performing mixed, choral repertoire in a friendly and supportive environment whilst building key choral singing skills.
+The 2024/25 season will feature an eclectic range of music, ranging from Baroque to Contemporary in genre and spanning different languages.

 Bucks Youth Jazz Collective (BYJC)